anarchitect/property-buddy/README.md

 | /mypayments     | Show all payments details in Azure SQL for specific customer   |
 | /admin/feedback     | Show all user feedback.
 Two tabs for list of positive and negative feedback respectively.
 (Please note no AuthN/AuthZ yet to be implemented in this solution) |

+Note.
+The specific customer id is set in environment variables (PROPERTY ID) for this proof of concept.
+Only data for specified customer are used during the chat.

 ## Example conversations
-- When is my next payment due
+- When is my next payment due?
-- My shower is leaking
+- My shower is leaking.
 - When is my shower leakage is going to be fixed?
 - Mon mur a un trou. ("My wall has got a hole in it" in French)